 1. “The spirit of a man is the lamp of the LORD, searching all the inner depths of his heart.”
 Proverbs 20:27 – in the Hebrew the heart would really be the “bowels or belly” – the very depths of our physical being.

 2. Jesus speaking, “He who believes in Me, as the Scripture has said, out of his heart will flow rivers of living water.
 But this He spoke concerning the Spirit, whom those believing in Him would receive; for the Holy Spirit was not yet given, because Jesus was not yet glorified (crucified and risen).”
 John 7:38-39

 I may not have mentioned yet, but the articles I’ve shared here explain more about the “other” issues my dogs have had.
 All go back to the Vagus Nerve spiritually if you have connected the dots along the way.
 The question still BEGS why – and I aim to discover the answer to that – I’m not alone in this though as the articles below will reveal.
 I’m learning because God obviously wants me to DIG into this, so I am.

 In closing…Vagus Nerve issues can manifest as a result of chronic stress and emotional trauma.
 Toxins, EMFs, infections, etc., all contribute to a malfunction or disfunction of the vagus nerve.
 Search this blog as I have written on all of this a lot.
 In conjunction with caring for the physical we must care for the emotions/mind/will (the soul) together with the spiritual in us in order to help our dogs – WE need healed so they too can be.
 I don’t see any other way.
 I hope this has at the very least opened your eyes to look a little deeper into what may be the true cause of your dog’s illness or even behavior challenges.
-Read my Heaven on Earth page, and watch my videos to learn what happened to me in the “depths of my own belly“.

 Additional Article Resources: